Should I Buy or Lease A New Car?

-If you’re in the market for a new ride, you have plenty to think about.
-Car or truck?
+If you’re in the market for a new ride, you already have plenty to think about: Car or truck?
 New or used?
-Cash payment or financing?
-Dealer or private party?
+Cash or finance?
+Dealer or private seller?
 The options are virtually endless.
-And while it can be overwhelming to consider additional options, it would be unwise to proceed too far without also thinking about whether you want to buy or lease your next vehicle.
+While it can be overwhelming to consider all these options, soon enough the dealer will ask you: how will you be paying today?

 For some reason, you don’t hear much about leasing cars.
 Most people are comfortable with leasing an apartment or home, yet their immediate inclination is to buy a vehicle.
-In many cases, this makes complete sense.
-However, there are also times when leasing is the superior option.
+In many cases, this makes complete sense; however, there are also times when leasing is the superior option for your circumstances.

 Pros of Buying

-Most people end up buying a new or used vehicle because of the many advantages this type of transaction affords.
+Most people end up buying a new or used vehicle because of the many advantage buying vs leasing brings you.
 Here are the top reasons to consider buying:

 - Ownership: The most obvious pro of buying is that you get ownership of a vehicle.
 Not only does it feel good to own something, but this also increases your personal net worth through additional equity.
 You can do whatever you want with the vehicle and choose to sell or trade whenever you see fit.